 As mentioned above, if an individual is made bankrupt, pension funds in registered pension schemes don’t form part of the bankruptcy estate.
 This protection applies to individuals made bankrupt as a result of a petition made on or after 29 May 2000.
 If the petition for bankruptcy was made before 29 May 2000, the position depends on the circumstances of each case.
 Individuals petitioned for bankruptcy before that date will, in the vast majority of cases, have had their bankruptcy discharged after three years.
 However, it may still be possible for their trustee to claim benefits coming into payment now from pension funds which existed at the time the individual was made bankrupt.

 If the funds were in an approved occupational pension scheme, they are likely to be protected from claims by the trustee.
 Many approved occupational pension schemes contained a forfeiture clause under which, if a member became bankrupt, benefits were forfeited; consequently, there was nothing for the trustee to claim.
-Forfeited benefits fell to the scheme trustees to be paid at their discretion and they could choose to pay benefits on retirement to the member or to the member’s dependents.
+Forfeited benefits fell to the scheme trustees to be paid at their discretion and they could choose to pay benefits on retirement to the member or to the member’s dependants.

 Some approved personal pension schemes also contained a forfeiture clause which operated in a similar way.
 If there was no such clause, the pension funds formed part of the bankruptcy estate and benefits payable from those funds could be claimed by the trustee.